 - Wrote for and received the only federal alcohol prevention grant awarded to Florida \$3,000,000+ - Was feature story for our work on "Single School Culture", October 31, 2001 in Education Week. - Our 30 Middle School After School programs are recognized as among the best in the state of Florida. - Featured in Harvard Graduate School Journal of Education, Spring 2004 for our work with Single School Culture. - Single School Culture for Climate featured on US Secretary of Education's News.
-Television program aired on February 15, 2005 for parents. - Rated among the top 3 school district departments among 40 departments by school principals in 2004. - Presented at the Florida, Department of Education, K-12 Continuous Improvement Conference in 2005. - Single School Culture was featured in 3 national conferences in Orlando, San Diego and Washington, D.C. in 2005-2006. - Palm Beach County received an "A" rating from the state of Florida the only "A" rated district among the state identified "urban 7" school districts. - Produced and distributed 2 multi-media interactive training CDs, including a training manual for the Facilitator and a teacher practice guide booklet for teacher for the following Single School Culture for Academics processes: - Data-Feedback-Strategy Method for diagnostic tests - Unpacking a Standards - Developed and implemented 2 training modules for Learning Team Facilitators based on Dr. Rick Stiggins' Assessment Literacy "Keys to Quality Assessment." - Developed 11 staff development packets for use with all high school teachers during the late start High School Learning Team Meetings. - Presented a Board Workshop on Single School Culture for Academics on January 11, 2006.
+Television program aired on February 15, 2005 for parents. - Rated among the top 3 school district departments among 40 departments by school principals in 2004. - Presented at the Florida, Department of Education, K-12 Continuous Improvement Conference in 2005. - Single School Culture was featured in 3 national conferences in Orlando, San Diego and Washington, D.C. in 2005-2006. - U.S. Department of Education showcased Single School Culture and recognized the funding efforts of the Pew Public Education Fund. - Palm Beach County received an "A" rating from the state of Florida the only "A" rated district among the state identified "urban 7" school districts. - Produced and distributed 2 multi-media interactive training CDs, including a training manual for the Facilitator and a teacher practice guide booklet for teacher for the following Single School Culture for Academics processes: - Data-Feedback-Strategy Method for diagnostic tests - Unpacking a Standard - Developed and implemented 2 training modules for Learning Team Facilitators based on Dr. Rick Stiggins' Assessment Literacy "Keys to Quality Assessment." - Developed 11 staff development packets for use with all high school teachers during the late start High School Learning Team Meetings. - Presented a Board Workshop on Single School Culture for Academics on January 11, 2006.